30+ Ideas for the Best Things to Do in Kalbarri (2025)

 The Red Bluff is a great spot to watch whales along the coast of Kalbarri National Park

-Sunset Cruise along Coastal Cliffs
+Sunset Cruise along the Coastal Cliffs

 This Kalbarri Sunset Cruise will take you past Red Bluff, Mushroom Rock, Pot Alley and Eagle Gorge just in time to admire the cliffs change colours with the setting sun.

 Best of all, you can bring along your own drinks and snacks to enjoy on board.
-Check availability here.

 Pot Alley